 But the usage backlash is here: During the second half of 2021 the demand for more mobile data slowed.
 If comparing countries where usage is available for both the first and the second half of the year, most experienced decelerating growth.
-There were even three countries with a decline in absolute usage: Austria, Qatar and Bahrain.
+There were even five countries with a decline in absolute usage: Australia, Iceland, Austria, Qatar and Bahrain.

 The country with the fastest growth in usage was - once again - Peru with 53%.
 Qatar, Bahrain, Austria and Japan experienced unusually slow growth rates of 15% or less in 2021.
+Iceland even declined when the M2M base exploded.